 Boneset

 Boneset is mainly used to treat severe fevers, primarily intermittent fevers.
 When taken as a warm infusion (drink four to five cups while in bed to stimulate sweating), its primary use is for bronchitis, catarrh, and the flu.
 Boneset also helps to relieve pains and aches that are fever-induced.
-It is a decongestant that helps with calming the body, increasing sweat, reducing fever, and loosening phlegm.
+It is a decongestant that helps calm the body, increase sweat, reduce fever, and loosen phlegm.
 In Colonial times, an American Indian became well-known for curing typhoid with this plant.
 Decades later, boneset was given his name: Joe Pye Weed.

 Boneset tea is made with an ounce of herb to a pint of water and steeped for ten minutes.
 One-half cup can be taken three times daily.
 When the tea is cold, it becomes a tonic stimulant and mild laxative.
 However, when taken warm, it is emetic and diaphoretic; it can break up the common cold, flu, and intermittent fever.
-The hot tea is cathartic and emetic and can be used as a form of sweating therapy by using four to five half-cup doses while in bed.
+Hot tea is cathartic and emetic and can be used as a form of sweating therapy, which can be done in four to five half-cup doses while in bed.

 Infusion (tea): Steep for five to fifteen minutes.
 Take three ounces three times a day.
 Tincture: Take ten to forty drops three times a day.
 Fluid Extract: Take ½ to one teaspoon three times a day.
-Powder: Take four to ten #0 capsules (20 to 60 grains) three times daily.
+Powder: Take four to ten #0 capsules (20 to 60 grains) thrice daily.

 REFERENCES